Big news! IBC Awards 2025 shortlist announced!

 • Books by under-represented authors and illustrators who also create children’s books that are not Own Voice.
 For these creatives, we may make rare exceptions to feature their books with animal main characters, for example.

-Hardly ever can a single book capture all the elements above but an inclusive collection of books easily can.
+Rarely can a single book capture all the elements above, but an inclusive collection of books easily can.

 Why is IBC needed?

 • The proportion of main characters from marginalised groups seriously lags behind the proportion of primary school-aged children from these same groups.
-Characters from marginalised groups are still, often, relegated to sidekicks or melting into the background.
-This is why we offer our unique ‘Main Character Only’ toggle — so all children can find books with lead characters they can relate to.
+Characters from marginalised groups are often relegated to sidekicks or blended into the background.
+We offer a unique ‘Main Character Only’ toggle on our website — so all children can find books with lead characters they can relate to.

 • Sometimes, even well-intentioned representation can hit a wrong note.
 Stereotypes, othering perspectives and inauthentic depictions can creep in.
 This is why we ask expert reviewers with relevant lived experience to check every book carefully before we list it.

-• We question the validity of books featuring marginalised characters if there has been no Own-Voice input during the publishing process.
-Our website’s ‘Own-Voice’ filter ensures you can find books from publishers who promote diversity and inclusion and authentic representation.
+• We question the validity of books featuring marginalised characters if there has been no Own Voice input during the publishing process.
+Our website’s ‘Own Voice’ filter ensures you can find children’s books from publishers that promote diversity, inclusion and authentic representation.

-By bringing all this together in one place, we can create a mainstream browsing experience for you, with a real depth and breadth of choice.
+By bringing all this together in one place, we’ve created a mainstream browsing experience for you, with a real depth and breadth of choice.

 What about ‘neutral’ stories?

-It’s so easy to sidestep inclusive books for more readily available ‘neutral’ books; for example, stories about non-human characters.
+It’s easy to sidestep inclusive books for more readily available ‘neutral’ books, such as stories about non-human characters.
 Indeed, the Centre for Literacy in Primary Education’s (CLPE) 2022 Reflecting Realities report found that twice as many books published in 2021 starred animal or non-human characters than ethnic-minority main characters.

 But, imagine how a child from a marginalised group might feel browsing for their next read and seeing more talking pencils and tigers than characters who look like them.
 What messages might they internalise about themselves or their sense of belonging?